madhuri96/MyAlarmClock/README.md

 # Problem Statement:

--Create an alarm clock.
+Create an alarm clock.
 Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript (you can use any css framework like Bootstrap).

 # Alarm-Clock using Vanilla JavaScript